Periodic table: Electron shells

 The Danish physicist Niels Bohr applied Max Planck's idea of quantization to the atom.
 He concluded that the energy levels of electrons were quantised: only a discrete set of stable energy states were allowed.
-Bohr then attempted to understand periodicity through electron configurations, surmising in 1913 that the inner electrons should be responsible for the chemical properties of the element.
+Bohr then attempted to understand periodicity through electron configurations, surmising in 1913 that the outer electrons should be responsible for the chemical properties of the element.
 In 1913, he produced the first electronic periodic table based on a quantum atom.

 Bohr called his electron shells "rings" in 1913: atomic orbitals within shells did not exist at the time of his planetary model.
 Bohr explains in Part 3 of his famous 1913 paper that the maximum electrons in a shell is eight, writing, "We see, further, that a ring of n electrons cannot rotate in a single ring round a nucleus of charge ne unless n < 8."
 For smaller atoms, the electron shells would be filled as follows: "rings of electrons will only join if they contain equal numbers of electrons; and that accordingly the numbers of electrons on inner rings will only be 2, 4, 8."
 However, in larger atoms the innermost shell would contain eight electrons: "on the other hand, the periodic system of the elements strongly suggests that already in neon N = 10 an inner ring of eight electrons will occur."
 His proposed electron configurations for the atoms (shown to the right) mostly do not accord with those now known.
 They were improved further after the work of Arnold Sommerfeld and Edmund Stoner discovered more quantum numbers.